BradenMccoy/indoor-nav-gui/README.md

 ### Brady McCoy
 Created a Figma prototype for our UI design, including the controls for and views for all of our needed features.
 Also handled the UI guidelines and documentation.
 ### Maxwell Dodd
-Worked on a Pyqt5 GUI that implements our Figma prototype, testing and implementing all needed features.
+Worked on a Pyqt5 GUI that implements our Figma prototype, testing and implementing the needed features.
 ### Andrew Luna
 Also worked on the same Pyqt5 GUI that implements our Figma prototype, and created the initial UI framework in order to make this possible.